What is a credit card balance?

 Article | October 15, 2024 |6 min read

-A person using their phone while sitting in front of their laptop.
+A woman using her phone while sitting in front of her laptop.